prisma/prisma1/docs/04-Reference/02-Graphcool-CLI/02-Commands.md

 ```
  -a, --alias ALIAS                                Service alias
  -d, --default                                    Set specified target as default
+ -D, --dry-run                                    Perform dry-run of deployment to view changes
  -f, --force                                      Accept data loss caused by schema changes
  -i, --interactive                                Force interactive mode to select the cluster
  -n, --new-service NEW-SERVICE                    Name of the new Service